 For many of us, it has become an instant reflex to pick up our iPhones during a moment of downtime – in line, at a stop light, or waiting for a friend.

 Screen Time allows you to review how many times you’ve picked up your iPhone or iPad per hour, as well as your first pickup and number of total pickups per day.
 Then, you’re able to see the apps that you have first used after pickup, which helps you to be aware of why you’ve picked up your device in the first place.
-This helps you figure out which apps “suck you in” to the phone, demanding more attention than they should.
+This helps you tracking apps to figure out which “suck you in” to the phone, demanding more attention than they should.

 Below, you’ll see an example of what “Pickups” looks like.